KTFM

 KTFM (94.1 FM, "94.1 San Antonio's Sports Star") is a commercial radio station licensed to Floresville, Texas, and serving Greater San Antonio.
 It broadcasts a sports radio format and is owned by Connoisseur Media.
 On weekdays it has local personalities hosting sports shows, with ESPN Radio heard nights and weekends.
 The studios are on Eisenhauer Road in San Antonio.

 KTFM has an effective radiated power (ERP) of 19,000 watts.
 The transmitter is on South Foster Road near Hildebrandt Road in San Antonio.
 KTFM broadcasts using HD Radio technology.
-On its HD-2 digital subchannel it plays hip hop music and on its HD-3 subchannel it simulcasts Tejano music from co-owned KLEY-FM.
+On its HD-2 digital subchannel it features an alternative rock format branded as 103.3 The App.

 History

 Texas Music KRIO-FM

 At 6 a.m. on March 25, 1991, the station signed on the air as KRIO-FM.
 It carried a Texas music format.
 The station was owned by longtime San Antonio-area broadcaster John Barger.
 It was meant to appeal to listeners of the former KFAN-FM (101.1), which gave up its Texas music format the previous year, becoming a simulcast of Oldies station KONO 860 AM.
 KONO was also operated by Barger.
 Steve Coffman and Ron Houston, both formerly of KFAN, were the station's two initial air personalities.
-KRIO-FM's initial program director Lee Woods billed the format as "certified South Texas country."
+KRIO-FM's initial program director Lee Woods billed the format as "certified South Texas country".
 Woods said that unlike KFAN, who included rock and reggae in its playlist, KRIO would only play country.

 The country format was short-lived and lasted just a little over a year.
 On Tuesday, March 31, 1992, the station flipped to a Tejano format, providing competition to established Tejano outlet KXTN (107.5 FM).
 Barger initially wanted to sign the station on with Tejano music, but was dissuaded by friends who felt that the format had not yet matured.
 Barger believed that KXTN's growth within the past year proved that the format had matured and the station was now ready for competition.